ocundale/notesfromgaia/content/publishers/tag-integration-guides/brid-player.md

 Here, you can also set the start and duration times of the OverStream ad.
 4. ​Now save.

-If you have any issues with setting up OverStream, please find out [How to get support](/demand/how-to-get-support/).
+If you have any issues with setting up OverStream, please find out [how to get support](/how-to-get-support/).